Cellar Spiders Identification Guide

 +

-No, this is a popular myth.
-While cellar spiders do possess venom to subdue their prey, research has shown their venom is not medically significant to humans.
-The urban legend that they are extremely venomous but cannot bite humans is false.
-Their fangs can pierce human skin, but bites are extremely rare and effects are negligible.
+No, this is a myth.
+Cellar spiders do have venom to catch their prey, but it is not harmful to humans.
+The story that they are super venomous but cannot bite is false.
+Their fangs can pierce skin, but bites almost never happen.
+If they do, the effects are very minor.

 Are cellar spiders and daddy longlegs the same thing?